w3f/Grant-Milestone-Delivery/deliveries/prosopo-milestone-2.md

 [procaptcha](https://github.com/prosopo-io/procaptcha) is the main package that communicates with the [provider](https://github.com/prosopo-io/provider) API and the [protocol](https://github.com/prosopo-io/protocol) smart contract.
-This package is designed to be used by a user interface package, such as [procaptcha-react](https://github.com/prosopo-io/procaptcha-react).
+Procaptcha is designed to be used by a user interface package, such as [procaptcha-react](https://github.com/prosopo-io/procaptcha-react).

 ### 2 Demo Website